analogdevicesinc/MaximAI_Documentation/MAX78000_Feather/README.md

 - \*.c -- These files contain additional source code required by the example if necessary.
 Many of the examples reside entirely in the main.c file and will not have additional .c files.

 - \*.launch, .cproject, and .project -- These files are the project files used in the Eclipse environment.
 They can be ignored when working with OpenOCD and GDB from the command line.
 (Note a few examples do not have Eclipse project files yet.)
-For more information on using Eclipse, see ["Getting Started with Eclipse"](https://pdfserv.maximintegrated.com/en/an/TUT6245.pdf)
+For more information on using Eclipse, see [Getting Started with Eclipse](https://www.analog.com/media/en/technical-documentation/user-guides/getting-started-with-eclipse.pdf).

 The SDK provides an API for working with the device's components.
 To use the API, you will need to include the header (\*.h) files in your source code.
 The API header files for the MAX78000 reside in Libraries/PeriphDrivers/Include/MAX78000/.
 For convenience, you can include the "mxc.h" file in your source.
 This file includes the headers for all the supported peripheral libraries.
 Documentation for the functions contained in the API can be found at Libraries/PeriphDrivers/Documentation/MAX78000/index.html.